The verbally abusive relationship

 ― Patricia Evans, The Verbally Abusive Relationship: How to Recognize It and How to Respond

 The Verbally Abusive Relationship by Patricia Evans subtitle: How to Recognize It and Respond (1992).
-It is an examination of male psychological violence against female domestic partners.

 The Verbally Abusive Relationship by Patricia Evans is divided into two parts and 20 chapters.

 The book is somewhat disorganized and repetitious.
-For example, Evans does not explain the specific ways that verbal abuse manifests until Part 2 of the book.
+For example, Evans does not explain the specific ways that verbal abuse manifests until Part 2 of the book, but nonetheless, there’s bits of the gold nugget that you can take away from The Verbally Abusive Relationship by Patricia Evans.

-Nonetheless, There are bits of the gold nugget to take away from The Verbally Abusive Relationship by Patricia Evans.
 If you ever felt victimized by verbal abuse in your life, then this book is for you.

 The Verbally Abusive Relationship by Patricia Evans